Louisiana to Missouri Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Louisiana to Missouri

-If you’re shipping a car from the Pelican State to the Show-Me State, keep these cost factors in mind:
+When transporting your vehicle from the Pelican State to the Show-Me State, these factors will influence your final price:

 - Vehicle size and type: Larger and heavier vehicles cost more to ship.
 Your car’s dimensions and weight will directly influence the price of transporting it from Louisiana to Missouri.

-- Distance and route: The trip from Louisiana to Missouri covers roughly 685 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: Traveling from Louisiana to Missouri involves roughly 685 miles.
+Greater distances increase both fuel and labor expenses.

 - Time of the year: Peak seasons like summer or holidays raise shipping demand.
 This makes moves out of Louisiana more expensive during these times.